njohnwalker/aratta/README.md

-# semantic-styles
+# semantic-playground

-`semantic-styles` is a library of comprised of many different languages implemented in many different semantic frameworks using Haskell as a meta-language.
+`semantic-playground` is a library of comprised of many different languages implemented in many different semantic frameworks using Haskell as a meta-language.

 So far we have: